 It is popular these days to talk about how difﬁcult the past several years have been for active managers.
 In a sense, however, active management is always difﬁcult because it is a zero-sum game.
 For one manager to outperform, another has to under perform.
 As the Nobel laureate William Sharpe demonstrated succinctly many years ago, both active and passive investors must, on average, have the same return before fees, which must also equate to the same return as the market overall.
 Layer on higher fees, tax inefﬁciencies and misguided investor behaviour (e.g. buying and selling at the wrong time), and the realised performance difference between the average active manager and a passive alternative can be very meaningful.

 Case closed.
 They’ve hit on pretty much all the points I wanted to make.
 The market is a zero sum game.
 For every order to buy a shares, ie someone making a bet that this share will outperform the market, there’s another order going out to sell, ie someone else making a bet that this share will underperform the market.
 Then of course there are fees, tax inefficiencies and just general bad behaviour by the fund managers.
 Oh wait, this was meant to be an argument FOR active investing?
-Perhaps the writers attended the own goal school of literature.
+Perhaps the writers attended the Own Goal school of writing.
 I’ve read the rest of the article, but the only positive in terms of active investing is the one quote the article puts in giant lettering, with upper case for emphasis, as well as adding a tweet me link:

 THE FACT THAT ACTIVE MANAGEMENT CANNOT ADD VALUE ‘ON AVERAGE’ DOES NOT PROVE THAT SOME SKILLED MANAGERS CANNOT DO SO OVER TIME